Department of Curriculum and Instruction

 Grade Mode: Standard Letter

 CI 4370.
-Building Relationships in the Secondary Classroom.
+Building Productive Learning Environments in Secondary Schools.

 3 Credit Hours.
 3 Lecture Contact Hours.
 2 Lab Contact Hours.Grade Mode: Standard Letter

-In this course students will engage in critical analysis and development of culturally responsive curriculum for their content and their pedagogical content knowledge.
-They will develop critical analyses of the educational community from cultural, historical, and social standpoints in order to more effectively respond to the educational needs of diverse learners in communities.
-Data-driven practices will be used to discuss issues of equity and access as well as to develop the ability to make evidence-based curricular choices.
+This course explores the development of pedagogical content knowledge through the analysis and creation of instruction and assessments for the secondary classroom.
+Students will critically analyze the educational setting from content, practice, and reflective standpoints to effectively respond to the varied pedagogical strengths and needs of learners in classrooms.
+Data-driven practices will be used to identify student instructional needs and make evidence-based curricular choices.
 As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite requirements.
 Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.
+Corequisite: CI 4370 with a grade of a "D" or better.

 CI 4378.
 Problems in Education.